-Microsoft templates can be used to create a variety of job-related letters, not to mention resumes.
-These templates are available as a free download for Microsoft Word users, and they are accessible within your Word program.
+Microsoft templates can be used to create a variety of business and job-related letters and resumes.
+Many of these templates are available as a free download for Microsoft Word users, and they are accessible within your Word program.

 A template can help you format your letter.
 However, keep in mind that a template is simply meant to be a guide, and you'll need to edit the letter to personalize it.
 To make the best possible impression, be sure to customize your letter for each use.

 Learn more about the types of Microsoft letter templates available, and how to access and use them.

 Cover Letters: Microsoft cover letter templates are available for a variety of circumstances.
 Add your personal information to the template to create cover letters you can use for a variety of types of job applications.

 Job Interview Thank-You Notes: It’s important to send a thank-you note after a job interview, but getting started can be tricky, especially if you’re not used to sending formal business correspondence.
 This guide offers tips and sample letters to help you perfect your letter.
 Prefer to send a card, but don’t have time to buy personalized stationery for your thank-you notes?
 Try this Microsoft interview thank-you note template, which allows you to customize a simple card with your name on it.

 Reference Letters: Not sure what to include in a reference letter?
 Review tips on how to write your letter and access downloadable templates for Microsoft Word or Google Docs.
 Or use this Microsoft reference letter template.
 It will help you highlight your co-worker’s achievements and skills and make the best possible impression on the hiring manager.

 Resignation Letters: Learn how to write a resignation letter and download a free template for Microsoft Word or Google Docs.
 Make sure to tailor the template to fit the specific circumstances surrounding your resignation—and to keep it positive.
 It’s important to leave on a good note.